nus-cs2103-AY1920S2/duke/docs/README.md

 ### `d/deadline [string description] /by YYYY-MM-DD` - Add a deadline task

-A deadline task will be created and added to the end of the task list.
+The application will create a deadline task and add it to the end of the task list.
 Upon creation, the task is marked as `Not Done` and its priority level is `ordinary` (i.e. normal).
- The description of the task can contain white spaces.
-Note that you must specify the date of the deadline, and you need to type `/by` between task description and the date.
+Please note that the description of the task can contain white spaces, but not double slashes (i.e. `//`).
+In addition, you must specify the due date of the deadline, and you need to type `/by` between task description and the date.

  The application will print the task created, and report the number of tasks (of all types) in the whole list.